fcesco/Churn-Prediction/README.md

 ### <a name="streamago"></a> What is Streamago?
-Streamago is an emerging startup of live streaming video with more than 130k DAU and 500 MAU.
-Streamago lets you interact with your close friends and to meet new one through live video.
-Users can comments and likes live streams in real time.
-In the end is possible to follow your new friends.
+Live video streaming selfies app Streamago is an emerging startup of live streaming videos.
+Streamago lets you interact with your close friends and to meet new ones.
+Users can comment and like live streams in real time.
+It is also possible to follow your friends and do not miss a video.

 ![figure one - specific technologies](img/st.png)

 ### <a name="motivation"></a> Motivation
-Accomplish a churn prediction and use the information to target push notification or reward to churning users might improve user retention.
-Moreover, understanding which features are the most important for users will focus the app improvements.
+Churn prediction help the organic growth targeting users that might churn using push notifications or rewards.
+Moreover, in order to produce a churn prediction model it is necessary to understand which features are the most important.
+This is a precious information and help to understand what users love about the app.

 ### <a name="data"></a> Data
-Data is stored in a postgres database and in csv files.
-In the database there are 2 tables, one includes user and the other streams information.
-The analytics team of Streamago provided me also csv files.
-One csv file for each day called stream impression which include actions of users while watching a video.
-In the end, they provided me also a directed graph stored in a csv file with the information of the Streamago's social network.
+Data is stored in a postgres database and in .csv files.
+In the database there are 2 tables, one includes users and the other streams information.
+In the .csv files there are information called stream impressions which include actions of users while watching a video.
+In the end, they provided me also a directed graph stored in a .csv file with the information of the Streamago's social network.

 ### <a name="pipeline"></a> Data
-Some features

 ### <a name="data_exploration"></a> Data Exploration
+The databases and table were explored and a first selection of features was made plotting each feature.
+Below, you are showed some of plots that helped during the features selection process.

 ### <a name="model_comparison"></a> Models Comparison

-### <a name="graph_algorithm"></a> Graph Algorithm
+Models comparison has followed this pipeline

+here you can see the

 ### <a name="result"></a> Result